Deriving the Faraday tensor from the 1865 Maxwell’s equations#

 This derivation might not be widely known.
 If I am mistaken and you are aware of freely available resources, open an issue and I will include a reference.
 If you find mistakes, don’t hesitate to open an issue or directly provide corrections by sending a merge request to my Github repository.

+This page stands alone and can be understood without referencing other content on this site.
 I assume the reader possesses a strong grasp of vector calculus, including familiarity with the vector dot and cross products, as well as matrix multiplication.
 While an understanding of Maxwell’s equations and tensor calculus certainly can enrich the content, they are not essential to follow this derivation.

-The Vector Formulation of Mr. Heaviside#
+Vector formulation of Mr. Heaviside#

 Mr. Maxwell’s groundbreaking work in 1865, A Dynamical Theory of the Electromagnetic Field (pdf), utilized differential expressions rather than the modern vector formulation proposed by Mr. Heaviside.
 Indeed in 1865, the concept of vectors had not yet been introduced.